Mia Goth: 2012–2021: early modelling and acting

-2022–present: Breakthrough and critical acclaim
+2022–present: breakthrough with the X film series

 Goth starred in Ti West's slasher film X, released in March 2022 to critical acclaim.
 Goth donned extensive prosthetic makeup to portray the elderly Pearl.
 Describing her experience, Goth stated, "It was a good 10 hours in the makeup chair, and then I'd go and do a 12-hour day on set, and the makeup artist, Sarah Rubano, who was incredible, would constantly be touching me up and making sure my contacts were all right and all those sorts of things."
 She received praise for her roles as both protagonist Maxine Minx and antagonist Pearl, with West stating, "She understood the characters really well, and she understood the duality of Maxine and Pearl."
+David Sims of The Atlantic wrote "The dual showcase is a remarkable one for Goth, who previously stood out in supporting roles in Emma, High Life, and A Cure for Wellness".
 She subsequently starred in the prequel film Pearl, which she co-wrote with West and began filming immediately after X. The film was released in September 2022 to positive reviews.
-Goth's performance in the film received unanimous praise with Williams Earl, in a piece for Variety, contending that it deserves attention from the Academy Awards.
+Goth's performance in the film received praise, and is considered to be one of the best film performances of its year.
+For her portrayal of the character, she was nominated for an Independent Spirit Award for Best Lead Performance, among other awards.

-Goth next starred in Brandon Cronenberg's thriller Infinity Pool opposite Alexander Skarsgård.
-The film premiered at the 2023 Sundance Film Festival and was released in the United States on 27 January 2023 to positive critical reception, with her performance receiving praise.
-David Fear of Rolling Stone wrote “Goth makes an even stronger post-Pearl case for her being the single most interesting actor working in genre movies at the moment” and Meagan Navarro of Bloody Disgusting concluded “Goth progresses her character’s devious machinations with a scene-stealing level of unhinged glee that might give Pearl a run for her money”.
+Goth next starred in Brandon Cronenberg's body horror Infinity Pool opposite Alexander Skarsgård.
+The film premiered at the 2023 Sundance Film Festival to positive critical reception, with her performance receiving praise.
+David Fear of Rolling Stone wrote "Goth makes an even stronger post-Pearl case for her being the single most interesting actor working in genre movies at the moment" and Meagan Navarro of Bloody Disgusting concluded "Goth progresses her character's devious machinations with a scene-stealing level of unhinged glee that might give Pearl a run for her money".

-Goth will reprise the role of Maxine Minx in the X sequel MaXXXine.
-Goth is set to appear in the crime thriller Sweet Dreams.
-She is also to be attached to star in Guillermo Del Toro's Frankenstein.
+Goth reprised the role of Maxine Minx in MaXXXine, the third film in the X series, which was released in 2024.
+Goth felt that the script was the best of the series so far.
+Jeannette Catsoulis of The New York Times praised the film and coined Goth's performance "as usual, sublime".
+In contrast, Christy Lemire of RogerEbert.com was critical of the film and Maxine Minx's characterisation, who believed that Goth "remains a singular screen presence, but she can only do so much with a character who becomes less interesting as she finds herself drawn deeper into danger."

+Goth then starred in Guillermo del Toro's horror film Frankenstein as Victor Frankenstein's love interest, Elizabeth Harlander.
+In June 2024, it was revealed that she was cast in the Marvel Cinematic Universe film Blade as Lilith.
+By June 2025, she was cast in Shawn Levy's film Star Wars: Starfighter as the main antagonist.